Eau Claire Trail explores river channels in Kananaskis Country, Alberta, Canada.

 One of these was led by a geologist, D. Bogart Dowling.
 Mount Bogart is nearby.

 The drive south on Kananaskis Trail exits towards Nakiska Ski Resort with a brief stop near the bridge over Kananaskis River to take photographs of Mount Kidd in early daylight.
 The Kananaskis River is running high in late spring runoff.

 A few kilometers further south, another stop along Kananaskis Trail nets photos of Mount Kidd across from the legendary and historical Boundary Ranch.

 Further south on Kananaskis Trail, past the Mount Kidd R.V.
 Park, a stop at Wedge Pond obtains a photograph of 'The Wedge' before continuing south past the Galatea Day Use Area where trail-heads branch out to Lillian Lake, Upper and Lower Galatea Lakes, as well as Guinn's Pass and beyond.

-The trail begins past the front of the marquee providing insight into the historical legacy of the flat, 1.5 KM (⅞ mile) Eau Claire Trail, south of Mount Kidd and adjacent to former and current routes of the Kananaskis River.
+The trail begins past the front of the marquee providing insight into the historical legacy of the flat, 1.5 KM (⅞ mile) Eau Claire Trail, south of Mount Kidd and adjacent to the Kananaskis River.